 If you are a 9-month faculty or staff employee using the 24-payment plan, be sure to turn it in at Parking & Transportation Services, Building 52 at the end of the year and stop your payments.
 This also applies to any employee, for whatever reason, no longer wishes to park in University garages and lots.

 If you terminate employment with the University or other circumstances result in you no longer requiring a UNF parking permit, you may be eligible for a partial refund.
 If you selected the regular pay deduction method to pay for your parking permit, you can return your permit and deductions will cease following your next pay.
 If the permit is not returned upon terminating employment with the University, the remaining amount owed to cover the annual price will be deducted from your final pay.
 If the permit is not returned upon termination and the final pay does not cover the amount owed, the remaining amount owed will be immediately due and payable in full.
 No refund is available after termination.
 No refund is available if you chose to pay for your permit with cash or with a one-time pay deduction.

-If you have a visitor or colleague visiting campus, inform them to purchase a $5 Daily Permit from one of the parking information booths located at the I-295 (9A) and Kernan Boulevard campus entrances.
-Assigned and restricted parking areas will be listed on the Daily Permit.
+If you have a visitor or colleague visiting campus, inform them to purchase a $5 Daily Virtual Permit from one of the stationed Pay-by-Plate kiosks.
+Also, please inform them that they will need to enter their license plate information into the kiosks as well as park their vehicle "nose in" so their license plate is visible to our tag recognition cameras.
 No visitor permit is required on weekends, unless there is a special event happening.
-Multiple-consecutive-day permits are also available at Parking & Transportation Services, Building 52.

 Please e-mail us at email@example.com